Tape Removal Tips

-How to remove tape, without taking skin along for the ride.
+How to remove the tape, without taking skin along for the ride.

 SpiderTech Kinesiology Tape should last 5 to 7 days when applied correctly, but there comes a time to say goodbye to your tape application.
-Sometimes activity and movement has loosened the adhesive and the tape peels off of you, and sometimes the tape doesn't want to let you go.
-Here's some tips to make sure that you have the best possible experience removing the tape.
+Sometimes activity and movement have loosened the adhesive and the tape peels off of you, and sometimes the tape doesn't want to let you go.
+Here are some tips to make sure that you have the best possible experience removing the tape.

 Avoid Extras.
 All SpiderTech Tapes do not require extra spray adhesive or any chemical skin prep, we do not recommend using commercial products meant to improve adhesion.
 Soap and water or an alcohol wipe should be the only thing needed to prep the skin for the tape.
 The same goes for tape removal spray.

 Apply your tape application correctly.
 This includes prepping the skin and not over stretching the ends of the tape.
 If the tape is pulling the skin it can lead to irritation and blistering, so always make sure that the ends are not stretched.
 We did a more detailed post about how to apply the tape for best results here.